Home Page - Online Poker Ban

 American poker players were able to make a withdrawal from

-Poker, Absolute Poker and UB.com has since been having
+Poker, Absolute Poker and UB.com are having problems paying

-problems paying players, including all their players from
+players, including all their players from outside of the

 traded for monopoly money, although no one has yet been